The impact of raising the minimum wage on women

 OW Staff Writer | 3/27/2014, midnight

-• Women account for more than half (55 percent) of all workers who would benefit from increasing the minimum wage to $10.10.
+• About one-quarter (26 percent) of all workers who would benefit from increasing the minimum wage to $10.10 have dependent children, and 31 percent of female workers who would benefit have children.